The University of Leicester School of Business has a long and distinguished history.

 2016 - In August it was announced by the President and Vice Chancellor that the expertise in the University's Department of Economics and School of Management was to be bought together to create a new School of Business with Professor Zoe Radnor the first appointed Dean.

-2019 - The School of Business will be moving to a new purpose built campus at Brookfield.
-This site was the former home of Thomas Fielding Johnson and the historic building is being restored to become the new reception for the School of Business.
+2019 - The School of Business moves from the main campus to a dedicated home at Brookfield.
+This site was the former home of Thomas Fielding Johnson and the historic building has been restored to become the new reception for the School of Business.